 - 1. Continuum of Care Board Responsibilities The Continuum of Care Board will: - a.
 Conduct the hands-on work and facilitate the committees, subcommittees and ad hoc groups of the Orange County CoC.
 Every member of the CoC Board must serve on a minimum of one committee; - b.
 Build community awareness of the needs of all homeless and at-risk populations identified in the county; - c.
 Ensure, to the greatest extent possible, access to services by the subpopulations enumerated in this charter; - d.
 Ensure relevant organizations and projects serving various homeless and at risk subpopulations are represented in the planning and decision-making for the overall coordination of homeless services Continuum of Care; - e.
 Ensure Regional Coordination and collaborative work across the CoC through the use of the Coordinated Entry System; - f.
 Coordinate the CoC Programs and set goals and priorities for ending homelessness in Orange County; - g.
 Approve Orange County CoC policies as recommended by service providers and/or Committees; - h.
 Create committees, subcommittees and ad hoc groups necessary for the proper and efficient functioning of the Orange County CoC, including the CoC program Notice of Funding Opportunity (NOFO); and - i.
-Dissolve committees, subcommittees and ad hoc groups, if they are determined to be unnecessary for the proper and efficient functioning of the Orange County CoC. - 2.
-Continuum of Care Board Composition
+Dissolve committees, subcommittees and ad hoc groups, if they are determined to be unnecessary for the proper and efficient functioning of the Orange County CoC.

+2. Continuum of Care Board Composition

-The CoC Board is comprised of nineteen (19) members elected by the voting General Membership.
-A quorum consists of ten (10) voting members present.
-The CoC Board shall be comprised of members that provide a well-balanced perspective from multiple sectors to best lead the response to homelessness in the Orange County CoC.
-Additionally, the CoC Board membership shall include representation of persons of different races, ethnicities and backgrounds.
+The CoC Board is comprised of an odd number of members, between seventeen (17) to twenty-one (21) members in total, who are elected by the voting General Membership.
+A quorum consists of fifty percent (50%) plus one (+1) voting members present.
+The CoC Board shall be comprised of members that provide a well-balanced perspective with multiple identities, experiences, and backgrounds to best lead the response to homelessness in the Orange County CoC.